DerGuru/The-Resonant/New Chapters/01 - Part1/P1-07_Steam_and_Smalltalk.md

 "Why?" she asked, tilting her head.
 "You thinking of applying somewhere?"

 He shook his head.
-"No. Justà curious.
+"No. Just... curious.
 Trying to understand what makes someone go for it."

 "Desperation.
 Arrogance.
 Hope," Lina said, ticking them off on her fingers.
 "Sometimes boredom.
 Sometimes a teacher who sees something and won't shut up about it."